Zohar-Le/Zohar-Le/README.md

 - 👋 Hi, I’m @Zohar-Le.
 I'm a junior Computer Science student at the Paul G. Allen school of CSE at the University of Washing - Seattle.
 - 👀 I’m interested in learning about software development, data science, and game development.
-- 🌱 I’m proficient in Java and Python.
+- 🌱 I’m proficient in Java, C++, and Python.
 - 💞️ I’m seeking summer 2023 internship in relative fields.
 - 📫 Reach me at: zohar@cs.washington.edu
 - ✨ My Portfolio: https://zohar-le.github.io/